 But if the check is written out to "Jane Doe or John Smith" then only one of them needs to endorse the check and be present to cash or deposit the check.

-Step One: Look on the “Pay to the Order of” line.
-Does it use the word “and” or does it use the word “or “between the two names?
+Step One: Look at the "Pay to the Order of" line.
+Does it use the word "and" or does it use the word "or "between the two names?

 AND: If the "Pay to the Order of" line uses the word "and" between the two names then both parties need to sign the back of the check and be present to deposit or cash the check.

 OR: If the "Pay to the Order of" line uses the word "or" between the two names then only one of the parties needs to sign the back of the check and be present to cash or deposit it.

 If the check doesn't specify "and" or "or," but just lists the names, then follow the same instructions you would if the check were written with the word "and."